 Step 01: Login to the server using DB Admin credentials

 Step 04: Go through with New maintenance plan

-Step 05: Give a Name For Maintenance Plan
+Step 05: Give a Name For the Maintenance Plan

 Step 06: Click OK